internetarchive/openlibrary/Readme.md

 ### Integration Tests

 Integration tests use the Splinter webdriver with Google Chrome.
 For instructions on installation requirements and running integration tests, [see Integration Tests README](tests/integration/README.md)

-## Contributing

-[Check out our contributor's guide](CONTRIBUTING.md) to learn how you can contribute!

-## License

-All source code published here is available under the terms of the GNU Affero General Public License, version 3.
-Please see http://gplv3.fsf.org/ for more information.